A quick guide to hiking Walsh’s Pyramid from Cairns. Tackle one of the most unique trails on the Cairns Coast in Tropical North Queensland.

 Since this hike will take at least 3.4-4 hours, remember also to bring water as you won’t find any on the track.

-Best Time to Tackle the Walsh’s Pyramid Hike
+Best Time to Attempt the Walsh’s Pyramid Hike

 It’s possible to hike Walsh’s Pyramid all year round but it’ll definitely be warmer in the hot, wet season.